This guide describes how to deploy Felgo apps & games to Android mobile devices.

 Congratulations, you successfully set up the Android SDK on your computer!
-Continue with the next section to learn how to deploy your app or game to your device.
+Continue with the next section to learn how to deploy your app to your device.

 For further information please also have a look at:

-After you tested your app or game on real device(s), you can continue and publish your game in the app stores.
+After you tested your app on real device(s), you can continue and publish your app in the app stores.
 See Publishing Felgo Games & Apps how to do this.